MikeD123/MakerDAO-v3---Thoughts/README.md

 Below are a series of calculations that I believe construct a more liquid, more scalable & predictable system.
 Removing the key variables that challenge the core value prop.
 Stability.

+Theoretically hitting the reset button on the system.
+0 CDP's open, 0 collateral, 0 collateral pool.

 ## 💸 CDP's
 - 0 CDP's available in the system.
 To generate a CDP, a verifiable on-chain trade must be completed between the collateral and the stable asset.
 DAI/ETH trade.
 - 1 CDP is able to be generated for every on-chain trade that is verifiable (e.g. a DAI/ETH trade on Uniswap).